dharmafly/elsewhere/_posts/2003-01-01-getting-started.md

 heading: Getting Started
 category: overview
 ---
-Elsewhere requires [Node.js][node] and you will need to have it installed before you can follow the instructions below.
+Elsewhere requires [Node.js][node] that you will need to have installed before you can follow the instructions below.

 To download Elsewhere and start the server, you just need run these commands in your terminal application.